-(ii) The Plan must provide that all facility components will be removed four (4) feet below grade in agricultural land and three (3) feet below grade in non-agricultural land.
+(iii) The Plan must provide that all facility components will be removed four (4) feet below grade.

-(iii) The Plan must provide for removal and restoration of access road locations, where appropriate, based on the facility layout.
+(iv) The Plan must provide for removal and restoration of access road locations, where appropriate, based on the facility layout.

-(iv) The Plan must provide an overall decommissioning and site restoration estimate that adds a fifty (50) percent contingency cost to the decommissioning and site restoration estimate.
+(v) The Plan must provide an overall decommissioning and site restoration estimate that adds a fifty (50) percent contingency cost to the decommissioning and site restoration estimate.
 The overall amount should be allocated among all municipalities hosting any portion of the project based on the estimated cost associated with the removal and restoration of the facilities located in each municipality.